The Current Context

 - March 2023 Massachusetts Land Coalition Annual Conference, Keynote presented by convener Steve Rosenberg

-- May 2023 New York Land Trust Conference, Workshop presented by co-conveners Rebecca Gillman Crimmins and Steve Rosenberg and Habitat for Humanity of Columbia County executive director Al Bellenchia
+- May 2023 New York Land Trust Conference, Workshop presented by co-conveners Rebecca Gillman Crimmins and Steve Rosenberg, Habitat for Humanity of Columbia County executive director Al Bellenchia, and Scenic Hudson Land Trust executive director Seth McKee.

 - May 2023 Annual Conference of New York State Affordable Housing Association, panel presentation by convener Rebecca Gillman Crimmins

-RPA staff provided technical capacity to identify locations where there is both suitability and receptivity towards additional land conservation and affordable housing initiatives.
+This section describes the methodology used to identify places where there is both suitability and receptivity towards additional land conservation and affordable housing initiatives.
 The suitability of a place was determined based on the quantitative analysis of physical attributes of both built and natural conditions.
-Receptivity was determined based on qualitative documentation of local receptivity towards housing and conservation initiatives.
-The places highlighted on the map are considered to be both suitable and receptive to conservation and housing initiatives.
+Receptivity was determined based on qualitative documentation of perceived local receptivity towards housing and conservation initiatives.

 -

 RPA developed a composite index to identify areas that could be suitable for collaboration between land conservation and affordable housing efforts.
 The index is based on a scoring system of the 32,000 census blocks within the six county study area, and is composed of metrics that suggest suitability for both smart growth and land conservation planning efforts.
-The index summarizes the physical conditions, both built and natural, of places within the study area based on the following categories:
+The index summarizes the physical conditions, both built and natural, of places within the study area.
+Additionally, with support from the Consensus Building Institute and based on the knowledge of HVAH&C partners, RPA facilitated a number of exercises and workshops aimed at documenting the perception of local and political receptivity of municipalities.

 Smart Growth Criteria